joaocdvr/nadoki-website-v2/README.md

 npm run dev
 ```

-This will install its dependencies, and start a server on [localhost:3000](http://localhost:3000/).
+This will install its dependencies, and start a local server on [localhost:3000](http://localhost:3000/).

 ## Contributing